ketanbhatt/ketanbhatt.com/content/blog/nature-of-software-development/index.md

 notes: true
 ---

+I just finished reading [The Nature of Software Development, by Ron Jeffries][1].
+While the book didn't teach me a whole lot of new things, it reminded me of the way things are supposed to be done.
+The author's writing style makes you feel you are talking to a mentor over coffee who is sharing his knowledge and experience with you, sketching on a napkin whenever necessary.

 Ron introduces a simple notion of **"The Natural Way"** of Software Development: **Focus on delivering value early and often**.

 ![Software is Lava, but a natural way exists](./images/software-is-lava.jpg)